Horsetail: benefits, dosage, contraindications

 ✪✪✪✪

-Plants absorb and accumulate silicon from soil solutions, which are incorporated as structural components, giving strength and rigidity to stems, for example in cereals and some plants like horsetail.
-Thus, due to its silicon content, horsetail is used against hair loss.
-Although there is some interest in using horsetail for hair loss, there is not enough reliable information on the clinical effects of horsetail for this indication.
+Plants absorb and accumulate silicon from soil solutions which are incorporated as structural components, conferring strength and rigidity to stems, for example in cereals as well as in certain plants such as horsetail.
+Thus, thanks to its silicon content, horsetail is used against hair loss.
+Although the use of horsetail for hair loss is of some interest, there is not enough reliable information on the clinical effects of horsetail for this indication.

 Posologie